NHS Digital: Handling patient data

 As the HSCIC, the organisation ran the care.data programme, which was cancelled in 2016.

-NHS Digital collects the national 'Hospital Episode Statistics' (HES), which is a record of every 'episode' of admitted patient care (counted by completing care with a consultant, meaning that more than one episode can be associated with a single stay in hospital) delivered by the NHS in England, including those done under contract by private providers.
+NHS Digital collected the national 'Hospital Episode Statistics' (HES), which is a record of every 'episode' of admitted patient care (counted by completing care with a consultant, meaning that more than one episode can be associated with a single stay in hospital) delivered by the NHS in England, including those done under contract by private providers.
 This involves the tracking of around 16 million 'episodes' of care every year.
 This information is used for a range of statistical analysis, as well as for determining payments to providers.
 In addition to admitted patient care, HES also provides data for outpatient and emergency care encounters.
 The Emergency Care Data Set has been created to replace HES A&E data and provide better data on emergency care encounters.

 In November 2019 it launched the National Record Locator, which spans different health economies and is intended to enable paramedics, community mental health nurses, children’s health teams and maternity services to access the records of mental health patients across England.

 In August 2020 it launched a pilot electronic prescription service in three hospital trusts, where hospital prescriptions were sent electronically to the patient’s community pharmacy, as during the COVID-19 pandemic in England most outpatient consultations were held remotely.